danaelshrbiny10/ecommerce/README.md

 8. Viewing Orders:

-To view the orders placed by a user, send a GET request to `/api/orders/`.  whose orders you want to view.
-This will display a list of orders with their details.
+To view the orders placed by you, send a GET request to `/api/orders/`.
+This will display a list of orders with their details that have been created by the authenticated user.

 ## API Documentation